RitamCODE/Comparing-Domain-Based-Finetuning-on-Small-LLMs-based-on-Domain-based-Data/README.md

 **Fine-tuning Qwen2.5-0.5B on Question-Answer Pairs vs. Full-Text Context**

 ## 📌 Overview
 This project investigates how two different fine-tuning strategies affect the question-answering capabilities of small language models (LLMs) in the context of scientific research papers.
-We use **Qwen2.5-0.5B**, a compact open-source LLM, and **LoRA (Low-Rank Adaptation)** for parameter-efficient fine-tuning.
+The work uses **Qwen2.5-0.5B**, a compact open-source LLM, and **LoRA (Low-Rank Adaptation)** for parameter-efficient fine-tuning.

-We compare:
+Two approaches are compared:
 1. **QA Pair Fine-Tuning** – Model trained on abstract + gold answer pairs.
 2. **Full-Text Fine-Tuning** – Model trained with the entire research paper as context.